Denver Broncos to acquire naming rights to Mile High Stadium

-NEW YORK/WILMINGTON, Del (Reuters) - The Denver Broncos professional football team will acquire the naming rights to its Mile High Stadium from Sports Authority after the bankrupt U.S. sporting goods retailer failed to find a new sponsor for the venue, according to a Tuesday court filing.
+NEW YORK/WILMINGTON, Del, Aug 3 (Reuters) - The Denver Broncos professional football team will acquire the naming rights to its Mile High Stadium from Sports Authority after the bankrupt U.S. sporting goods retailer failed to find a new sponsor for the venue, according to a Tuesday court filing.

 The deal comes less than three weeks before the Broncos' first preseason game against the San Francisco 49ers on Aug.
 20. The National Football League regular season begins Sept.
 8.